-The training for a psychiatric service dog is lengthy, usually lasting between one and two years.
+The training for a psychiatric service dog is lengthy, usually lasting at least one year.
 In addition to training the dog to behave impeccably in public and not respond to specific environmental stimuli, the PSD will also need to learn how to help you with your unique mental health needs.
 This assistance can include completing specific tasks when prompted – such as opening a door or bringing you medication – or helping you without verbal prompting – such as guiding you home if you become confused or recognizing the signs of an oncoming panic attack.

 Frequently Asked Questions

 Finding the correct assistance animal for your needs can be confusing.
 Here are a few frequently asked questions and answers to help you learn more about PSDs and diabetes service dogs.